prpole/dissertation/chapter1/main.md

 progressivism in green clothing.
 See Latour, Crist, and Collard et al.

 The Ecomoderns should not be taken as the sole representatives of the "good Anthropocene," however, by either the concept's supporters or its critics.
-Other approaches to the concept are less comfortable with this triumphalism, focusing more on the need to resist catastrophism and to promote forms of resilience and transition instead.
-In the words of Bennett et al.
-(2016), "The future does not have to be bleak. ...Whether or not one agrees with these [dystopian] characterizations, extrapolations of current, maladaptive trends into a bleak future run the risk of becoming self-fulfilling, because people base their actions on what they believe about society and their future" (441).
+Other approaches to the concept are less comfortable with this triumphalism, focusing more on the need to resist dystopian visions of catastrophe and promote forms of resilience and transition in their stead.
+In the words of Bennett et al. (2016), "The future does not have to be bleak....Whether or not one agrees with these [dystopian] characterizations, extrapolations of current, maladaptive trends into a bleak future run the risk of becoming self-fulfilling, because people base their actions on what they believe about society and their future" (441).
 They continue to offer a range of solutions